-When it comes to social media, working in B2B with field experts might seem like a bit of a challenge.
+When it comes to social media, working in B2B with subject matter experts (SMEs) might seem like a bit of a challenge.
 On the contrary, our view is that social media is particularly useful in B2B.
 Let’s find out why.

-1. B2B sales are based on ‘solution selling’ (as explained by Michael Bosworth).
+1. B2B sales are based on solution selling (as explained by Michael Bosworth).
 In B2B marketing, what matters the most is informing clients about problems before solving them.
 This consultative approach could not be mastered without the people who are au fait with the content they share (e.g. technology-related subjects).
 Experts who know all the details about a particular field are the only ones who are able to express their views correctly when it comes to technical or complex matters related to the business.

 2. Who interacts with these experts?
 Mostly other experts who surf on social media (blogs in particular), seeking information and answers to their questions.
-The B2B purchasing process is the result of a long life cycle often linked to a contract as there ar... obtain credible answers to their questions after marketers dig in and share information about the problems they are experiencing, documented them and shared them accordingly.
+The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince. obtain credible answers to their questions when vendors’ marketers have delved into the problems they are experiencing, documented them and shared them accordingly.
 Interrupt them with your features and they will be bored.
 Supply answers to their questions and they will remember you.

 3. B2B often attracts niche but faithful communities.
-They are usually very close to one another in close-knit communities and are very passionate about their area of expertise.
+Subject matter experts are often connected to one another in close-knit communities and are very passionate about their areas of expertise.
 Social media is an important player (especially blogs) in that field.
-Comments and views can be posted online and are the basis for passionate exchanges between experts,
+Comments and views can be posted online and are the basis of passionate exchanges between experts.

-5. B2B works just like an ecosystem, and in that context, word-of-mouth marketing works wonders.
+5. B2B marketing is based on ecosystems, and in that context, word-of-mouth marketing works wonders.
 Experts are keen to exchange with their peers.
 They all express their opinions openly and freely.
+Such networks and ecosystems are conducive to business and fruitful exchanges.

-6. One should never feel forced to nor force anyone to share their opinion against their will.
-The process is the following: first identifying people that are likely to speak publicly, and then encourage them.
+6. Encouraging SMEs to share their opinions.
+The process is the following.
+Firstly, identify people that are likely to speak publicly, and then encourage them.
 In their turn, they will encourage others around them.
 So, where’s the magic in all this?
 Tell your SMEs that they don’t need to turn into bloggers, that they will merely be experts writing in blogs.
-This slight nuance will be sufficient to motivate and it has worked for us many times.
-Sometimes, field experts might not have the time to sit at their desks and write a blog piece.
+This slight nuance will be sufficient to motivate SMEs and reassure them.
+It has worked for us many times.
+At times, subject matter experts might not have the time to sit at their desks and write a blog piece.
 But they might be willing to be interviewed and that can also do the trick very nicely.
 That’s where marketers come in.
 You can’t be an SME yourself, unless you are one already, but you may be able to put SMEs’ thoughts in plain English and that’s invaluable.

 B2B is safe from social media crises